AndrewwwGoodwin/QuaverGo/README.md

 # QuaverGo

-This is an api wrapper for the rhythm game Quaver.
+This is an API wrapper for the rhythm game, [Quaver](https://quavergame.com/).

 ## Usage
-`go get github.com/AndrewwwGoodwin/quaverGo`
+`go get github.com/AndrewwwGoodwin/QuaverGo`

 Initialize a client, and get some info